Our profiles for DC Comics characters often use jargon about this publisher’s continuity – “pre-Crisis”, “Earth-4”, “rebooted LSH”, etc..

 The Golden Age

-It was during this time that National Comics absorbed All-American & Detective Comics and became known as DC Comics in 1940.
 The creation of the Justice Society of America also happened in 1940 (All Star Comics #3).
 This was the first team up and superhero team book in comics history.
-This established that the characters that DC was producing existed in the same universe.
+It also established that the characters that DC was producing existed in the same universe.

 The Golden Age started coming to an end in 1946.
 At this point, many of the superhero comic books were switched over to Westerns, Science Fiction and other genres.